marvinbuss/ExplainableML-Vision/README.md

 ## Models for transfer learning

-The notebook allows to perform transfer learning using various pretrained models.
+The notebook allows to perform transfer learning using various pretrained models from [torchvision](https://pytorch.org/docs/stable/torchvision/models.html).
 The list includes:

 - Densenet-161
 - ResNet-152